AlioTheCat/pe-hackathon/README.md

 ## Our solution

-We give ourselves `g` a $h \times w$ binary grid where 1 are the obstacles in the grid, and a set of pieces in their representation.
+We give ourselves `g` a $h \times w$ binary grid where occurences of `1` are the obstacles in the grid, and a set of pieces in their representation.

 First, we calculate each legal possible position of every piece.
 We represent these positions by a binary matrix, where 1 represents slots that are occupied by the piece, and each 0 is an empty slot.